rafacouto/OshwdemMazes/README.md

 ## Run the Maze Generator

-The precompiled .NET binary is Mono.NET 4.0 compatible.
+The precompiled binary is _Mono.NET 4.0_ compatible.
 Try to execute it with the command:

     mono MazeGenerator.exe

-If something was wrong with the command, you probably need the Mono runtime.
-Debian flavours provide a Mono package and it is easy to install:
+If something was wrong with the command, you probably need the _Mono runtime_. _Debian_ flavours provide a _Mono package_ and it is easy to install:

     sudo apt-get install mono-complete

 See the official [_How to install Mono_][MON01] if you have another OS distro.

-Note for Windoze users: it should work from a console.
+Note for _Windoze and Osex users_: it should work from a console.
 However, we do NOT offer support for privative operating systems.

 ## Compile the Maze Generator

 Source code includes a _OshwdemMazes.sln_ file.
-Install MonoDevelop, open it and build the code.
+Install _MonoDevelop_, open it and build the project.
 It generates a new binary under the _bin_ folder.

-To install MonoDevelop:
+To install _MonoDevelop_:

     sudo apt-get install monodevelop